If candidates have any queries which are not covered here, please email email@example.com or send us a tweet: @ngdp_LGA.

 - Situational Judgement test: This is untimed so no adjustments need to be made.

-If you do not have a disability then we are unable to make individual accommodations on the basis of personal preference: to do so would compromise the fair, equal and transparent nature of the selection process.
+We are unable to make individual accommodations on the basis of personal preference, so if you do not have a disability or clear requirement for adjustments then you will need to apply according to the established assessment process: to do otherwise would compromise the fair, equal and transparent nature of the selection process.

 Is there a particular type of person who is recruited onto the ngdp?